Temporary Clerks Award flexibility

 - annual leave.

-The new Schedule I applies to employers and employees covered by the Clerks Award.
+Schedule I applies to employers and employees covered by the Clerks Award.

 While Schedule I operates, an employee’s usual terms and conditions of employment under the Clerks Award continue to apply, unless they’ve been changed by Schedule I. If they have, Schedule I applies instead.